How to Manage Leash Reactivity in Your Dog · Kinship

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-Step Three: Purchase a Better Leash.
+Step three: Purchase a better leash.

-Step Five: Stay Calm.
+Step five: Stay calm.

 Model relaxed, tension-free body language.
 Soothing praise for appropriate check-ins reinforces focusing on you over their environment.
 Remember, excitable or tense human energy often makes dogs more reactive.

-Consider why your dog may dislike restraints — feeling vulnerable, lacking environmental awareness, or associating proximity to you with other “threats” like other people walking their dogs could all contribute.
+Consider why your dog may dislike restraints — feeling vulnerable, lacking environmental awareness, or associating proximity to you with other “threats,” like other people walking their dogs, could all contribute.
 Identify and resolve root causes when feasible.

 Where does this reactive behavior come from?
 To understand reactivity, it’s first necessary to understand how a dog communicates (hint: it’s a lot different than how humans communicate).
 Dogs prefer to give each other space, circle around each other, sniff butts, and then maybe play or, if they decide they don’t like each other, get out of each other’s faces.
-And what happens when you introduce a leash into the mix?
-Well, a leash essentially puts a dog in a “cage” — their movements are restricted, largely out of their control, and greetings often occur head-on, face-to-face, which is not a typical way for dogs to greet each other naturally.
-There are several reasons why a dog may not like this type of greeting:

-It makes them feel protective:
+It makes them feel protective.

-It frustrates them:
+It frustrates them.

-It makes them fearful:
+It makes them feel scared.

 If a dog is fearful of the stimuli in front of them, the leash interrupts their biological “flight” response, and doesn’t fully allow them to escape from the thing that’s upsetting them — which can cause even more stress.
-This was the case for Korra.
-As soon as I understood she was reacting from a place of fear, I could move forward with tools to reduce that fear.

-There are multiple protocols out there, but they all boil down to one basic concept: The goal of leash reactivity training is to keep the dog below their threshold of frustration, so they can see the thing causing the reactivity, without getting upset.
-You have to change their reaction to the stimuli in front of them, but you can only do that if you start them at a distance away from the trigger where you know they can succeed.
-If the reactivity is severe and prevents you or your dog from feeling comfortable on a walk it is best to enlist the help of a trainer ASAP.
+The goal of leash-reactivity training is to keep the dog below their threshold of frustration.
+This way, they can see the thing causing the reactivity without getting upset.
+You have to change their reaction to the stimuli, but you can only do that if you start their training at a safe distance away from the trigger.

 Author placeholder